 Applications and qualifying model lists for all of our rebate programs are available on the Rebate page of Palmdale Water District website.
 Further information can be obtained by contacting a representative in the conservation department at 661-947-4111 x 1001 or 661-456-1001.

 There’s one (1) application available for most programs.
 Please read the application and qualifying materials before signing up for any program or rebate.
-Rebate applications must be filled out completely, please include proper manufactures’ make and model numbers when applicable and sign each application, attached with original receipt of purchase.
+Rebate applications must be filled out completely, please include proper manufactures’ make and model numbers when applicable and sign each application, attached with the original receipt of purchase.

-Palmdale Water District currently provides rebates for High Efficiency Clothes Washers (HECW), High Efficiency Toilets (HET 1.28 gallon per flush).
+Palmdale Water District currently provides rebates for High-Efficiency Clothes Washers (HECW), High-Efficiency Toilets (HET 1.28 gallon per flush).
 Please visit So Cal Water for qualifying products.